ScottKwang/CodeWithFriends-Spring2020/projects/Vigp-project/README.md

 ## Challenges

 No challenge whatsoever.
-The biggest issue was trying to find some time during my   new semester, I was never able to assist on Mayuko's café.
+The biggest issue was trying to find some time during my   new semester, I was never able to assist on Muko's café.
 Who thought that an engineering course would take so much of my time...

 ## Reflections